vidalsasun/LMN-3-DAW/README.md

     $ unzip LMN-3-aarch64-linux-gnu.zip

     the result file is LMN-3 (IMPORTANT! if you dont backup the original file, it will be replaced)

+    When you load this fork program first time, an empty project will be created.
+If you want to

   -  Done!